t-d-k/LibreCrypt/docs/FAQ.md

 The best advice that can be given here is to research the cyphers available, and make your own decision based on your particular security requirements.

-DoxBox defaults to using the AES-256 cypher in XTS mode together with SHA-512 for hashing.
+LibreCrypt defaults to using the AES-256 cypher in XTS mode together with SHA-512 for hashing.
 This should prove more than enough for the overwhelming majority of users.

 * * *

 <a name="ax"></a>
-*Q: How safe is DoxBox?*
+*Q: How safe is LibreCrypt?*

-*A:* DoxBox is about as pretty much just as safe as writing directly data to your hard drive, without DoxBox encrypting it (see also the FAQ: "[Help!
+*A:* LibreCrypt is about as pretty much just as safe as writing directly data to your hard drive, without LibreCrypt encrypting it (see also the FAQ: "[Help!
 I forgot my  password!
 I know it was something like...](#ay">What happens if my volume file is corrupted or damaged in some way?
 Will I lose all my data?</a>")

 If you forget your password however, then by definition you will not be able to recover your data (see also the [FAQ](#at)")